raraz15/automatic_bass_line_transcriber/README.md

 where middle C is taken as C4.

-How to Use:
+**How to Use:**

-1) Run create_directories.py from the project directory.

-    It will create the json file that keeps the file structure and create some of the main directories.

-2) Put your audio clips to data/audio_clips directory
+    1) Put your audio clips to data/audio_clips directory

-3) Create a track_dicts.json file
+    2) Create a track_dicts.json file

         This file must hold the BPM, key informatin of the tracks.
         An example can be found in data/metadata/track_dicts.json

+    3) Extract the Bassline and Transcribe It

+        python transcribe_bass_line.py

+        Check the arguments for detailed explanation.

     4.1) Bassline Extraction Only:

-    from the root directory,
+        You can specify an audio file or a folder containing multiple audio files to:

+        python extract_bass_line.py

+        Check the arguments for detailed explanation.

+    4.2) Transcription from Extracted Basslines

+        You can specify an ouput folder or a directory containing multiple folders to:

-    python extract_basslines.py
+        python transcribe_bass_line.py

-    If you want to specify a directory containing audio files, specify it with --audio-dir argument,

-    If you want to specify a track_dicts.json file, specify it with --track-dicts argument.

-    Default locations are specified in steps 2 and 3